We’re committed to getting more butts on more bikes more often!

 she/her

-Katie is a Program Manager on the RBP Team, and recently moved to Reno in June!
+Katie is a Program Manager on the RBP Team.
 She grew up in Connecticut, and ventured out west in search of the mountains as soon as she finished high school.
-She attended college in Washington, and is currently (very slowly) making her way through an English Masters Program at Middlebury College.
+She attended college in Washington, and is currently (very slowly) making her way through an English Master's Program at Middlebury College.
 In addition to reading, Katie also loves all things outdoors (climbing, biking, running, skiing), playing music, and adventuring with her dog (Chef).
 She spent a couple of summers leading trips with NOLS, then moved to Bozeman, MT where she worked at a variety of other outdoor-based organizations and explored the many trails right outside her front door.
-She moved to Reno in an effort to flee Bozeman's nine-month winter, while still getting great access to the outdoors.
-Katie is excited for the opportunity to work at RBP and get to know the folx in Reno's bike community and beyond!
+She moved to Reno last year in an effort to flee Bozeman's nine-month winter, while still getting great access to the outdoors.

 Program Manager